 Spring migration is an exciting time.
 Millions of birds are returning to their breeding grounds, wearing bright new plumage and ready to find mates.
 This is the time to see species that only pass through twice a year, so it’s worth the effort.
-Learn about the four North American flyways here.
-In the Great Lakes region, here are some good locations to try.
-Southerners, click here.
-For other locations, contact your local Audubon Society chapter to get your best bets.
+Learn about the four North American flyways.
+Here are some hotspots for the Great Lakes region and along the Gulf Coast.
+Contact your local Audubon Society chapter to get your best bets.

 The best birders can identify birds by their songs, making it easier to know what they’re looking for through binoculars.
 Spring is the perfect time to learn new calls, since birds sing the most in spring as they begin nesting.
-Use this video to get you started, then head to the Cornell Lab of Ornithology’s Bird Song Hero game to keep learning the fun way.
+Head to the Cornell Lab of Ornithology’s Bird Song Hero game to keep learning the fun way.

 Everything is different once the sun goes down.
 Most birds are tucked away in their roosts overnight, but others make the most of this time.
 Owls are the obvious birds to seek out after dark.
 Learn their calls first so you’ll know where to look, then grab your flashlight and head out to explore.

 Make it your goal to spend more time photographing birds in your own yard.
 Set up a simple blind near your feeders, or just sit quietly and be ready to snap away.
-Get tips on bird photography here and don’t forget about the magic of the “golden hour.”
-Tip: Use your bird photos to make unique holiday gifts this year.
-Create a photo calendar, make fridge magnets, or craft unique Christmas tree ornaments from your best shots.
+Get tips on bird photography.
+Use your bird photos to make unique holiday gifts this year.
+Create a photo calendar, make fridge magnets or Christmas tree ornaments.

 Birding with others is a unique experience.
 More people are able to spot more birds, sharing their sightings with the group.
 Many Audubon Society chapters organize local field trips, or you can sign up for a field trip at birding festivals held around the country.
 Google “bird field trips” or contact your Audubon chapter for more information.

 For more than 100 years, birders have been gathering in December to count birds for science.
-Sponsored by the Audubon Society, the CBC provides the data that scientists use to study long-term bird health and status.
+Sponsored by the Audubon Society, the Christmas Bird Count provides the data that scientists use to study long-term bird health and status.
 It helps determine which species and habitats are most in need of conservation, and where success stories are taking place.
-Learn about and join the Christmas Bird Count here.